 STEM Sisters: Stem Sisters is a program of the North Museum in Lancaster County, focused on showing teens the power of women in science, technology, engineering and math careers.
 We’ve participated in a few events and they’re always pretty cool.
 This one was at Harrisburg Area Community College’s Lancaster campus and focused on professional training opportunities that might be different than a four-year college path.

 Stuffed friends rescues: So you know we love stuffed animals, right?
 Well, sometimes, you see a bear not once but twice at Goodwill in York and end up bringing him home.
-That was Rivers, a lovely and soft old white bear who became Sarah’s new friend early in November.
+That was Rivers, a lovely and soft old white bear who became Ashar’s new friend early in November.
 Well, then, on the 16th, after the STEM Sisters event, we went with Dan to the Salvation Army in Lancaster.
 In case you’re not familiar with the area, that’s like an hour away from York.
 We found… THE SAME BEAR.
 So of course we took it as a sign and adopted him too.
-This one, we named Brooks, and Sarah gave him and Rivers each an armband so we can tell them apart.
+This one, we named Brooks, and Ashar gave him and Rivers each an armband so we can tell them apart.
 Oh, and we rescued two penguins, a koala and a nice polar bear while we were at it – Circuit, Spurs, Sydney and Ike, respectively.

 Updates from around the family

-Since our “curriculum plan” for this year featured not just Sarah but the other house adults, I figure I should start giving monthly updates on our progress too.
+Since our “curriculum plan” for this year featured not just Ashar but the other house adults, I figure I should start giving monthly updates on our progress too.
 So here’s a look at what’s new with the rest of us!

 Me, Joan: In November, I finished 11 books, but that number is kinda inflated because it included the end of three grad-school textbooks as the semester drew to a close.
 (As I write this, I’m preparing to take my last final.)
 Actual normal-people books I can recommend this month include Everyone’s a Aliebn When Ur a Aliebn Too (EXCELLENT graphic novel) by Jomny Sun and From Here to Eternity by Caitlyn Doughty, a look at funeral customs around the world that was super-fascinating.
 I also liked Everyday Goodness, a mindfulness read by Edward Viljoen.
 I worked on my immense grad-school research papers, and for fun, I helped as a judge/scorekeeper at a tournament my tae kwon do school hosted.